DeNA LLM Study Part 1: LLM Fundamentals and 2025 AI Landscape

 The Evolution of o1, o3, and DeepSeek-R1

-OpenAI announced the o1 reasoning model in September 2024, and by December 2024, they unveiled the o3 model.
-Meanwhile, DeepSeek released DeepSeek-R1, an open-source reasoning model:
+OpenAI announced the o1 reasoning model in September 2024.
+By December 2024, the o3 model followed.
+Then DeepSeek shook things up again by releasing DeepSeek-R1, an open-source reasoning model.

 graph TD